TakanariShimbo/quickchart-mcp-server/docs/README.md

 ```

 This tool provides comprehensive information about all available tools including:

 - Supported chart types and features
 - Prompt examples for each tool
 - Detailed usage examples with JSON configuration
 - Official documentation links
 - What you can create with each tool
+- Additional web resources for AI to search

 ## Development